zenphantom/ml-git/docs/first_project.md

 untracked files
 ```

-After add the files, you need commit the meta-/data to the local repository.
+After add the files, you need commit the metadata to the local repository.
 For this purpose type the following command:

 ```
 $ ml-git dataset commit imagenet8